Frequently Asked Questions

 What do I do if I receive a litigation hold?

 You may receive a litigation hold from Office of University Counsel.
 If you have any questions about the litigation hold and whether you have received a legitimate litigation hold, please contact the attorney(s) or Office of University Counsel staff member listed on the litigation hold notice.

 Can I arrange for alcohol to be served at my University sponsored event?

 Under limited circumstances, yes.
 The University’s Alcohol Policy describes the applicable laws and University rules governing alcohol service at University-sponsored events.
 Alcohol may only be served at a University sponsored event if the rules and procedures set forth in this policy are complied with.

 May I use my University computer for personal use?

 Yes, provided the use complies with the University’s Personal Use Policy.
 The use must be for non-commercial personal matters, the extent of the use must be incidental, and the use must not interfere with the employee’s work responsibilities.

-Who may drive State owned vehicles and is liability insurance available if I use my personal vehicle for University business?
+Who may drive State owned vehicles?
+Is liability insurance available if I use my personal vehicle for University business?

 Please refer to the University’s Policy on Insurance for University Vehicles.